 Salzburg has a very charming, small town feel.
 Take the time to roam up and down every narrow side street.
 If you’re in the mood to shop, you might find some souvenirs or treasures along Getreidegasse, the main shopping street.
 There are also quaint cafes around every corner, and even shops selling traditional Austrian clothing.

 In Kapitelplatz, there’s an interesting sculpture called Sphaera by Stephan Balkenhol.
 It’s an ordinary looking man standing on top of a giant golden globe.
 While it’s a very striking work of art, the artist leaves its interpretation completely up to the observer.
-As this square was right on the way back to our apartment, we passed by this 9 metres high sculpture several times daily.
+As this square was right on the way back to our apartment, we passed by this 9 meters high sculpture several times daily.
+It’s certainly one of the most iconic Salzburg attractions, and surely one you’ll remember seeing for years to come.

 Apparently, there’s a tiny woman statue, made by the same artist, hidden elsewhere in Old Town.
 Unfortunately, we never found her (but we didn’t look very hard).
 Maybe you’ll discover the tiny woman on your travels!